 The financial statements of the Sub-Fund have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") (which include all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations) issued by the Hong Kong Institute of Certified Public Accountants and accounting principles generally accepted in Hong Kong, and the relevant disclosure provisions of the Trust Deed dated 23 June 2014, and the relevant disclosure provisions specified in Appendix E of the SFC Code.

-The financial statements have been prepared under the historical cost basis, except for financial assets classified at fair value through profit or loss that have been measured at fair value.
+The financial statements have been prepared for the 12 months period from 1 January 2023 to 31 December 2023.
 The financial statements are presented in RMB and all values are rounded to the nearest RMB except where otherwise indicated.